aniket-bhadra/mongodb-from-basics-to-advanced/readme.md

 db.students.find()

 db.cars.findOne({model:'Creta'})
-the methods you use in MongoDB shell (like find(), insertMany(), findOne()) are similar to those in Mongoose, but Mongoose adds additional features like schema validation, middleware, and more.
+the methods you use in MongoDB shell (like find(), insertMany(), findOne()) are similar to those in Mongoose, but Mongoose adds additional features like schema validation, middleware,Population (similar to joins in SQL) and more.
+So MongoDB query syntax is fully supported in Mongoose, but Mongoose adds structure and functionality that makes working with MongoDB more developer-friendly in a Node.js environment.

 db.cars.find({},{model:1})
 this--{} match all the documents